portlandcodeschool/jsi/_posts/00-02-01-input-serialization.md

       </people>
     </root>

-XML's flexibility also makes it a little more annoying to work with. `people` could have been called anything, for instance `array`.
+XML's flexibility is both a blessing and a curse. `people` could have been called anything, for instance `array`.
 We could have skipped the `root` element in the example above.

 An application that receives an XML file like this needs to account for the exact structure of the XML and generally manipulates it through an XML library.
 With JSON, there can still be structural differences, but you're generally working with built in types (strings, arrays, objects/hashes/dictionaries, booleans, and numbers) which makes accessing and manipulating the data easier.
 </aside>

 Reading JSON from a file couldn't be easier in Node.
-If you name a file with a JSON extension, `information.json`, you can simply `require` the file, so `require('path/to/informaiton')` or `require('path/to/informaiton.json')`.
+If you name a file with a JSON extension, `information.json`, you can simply `require` the file, so `require('path/to/information')` or `require('path/to/information.json')`.

 #### Quick Status Check